jstmcneil/Github-Action/GithubAction-Setup/README.md

 #### Existing Actions:
 Simply copy the [policy-as-code.yml]() contents into your existing workflows, or place the file directly into your repository's /.github/workflows/ directory.
 If you are an advanced user, please feel free to look at the [actions.yml]() file that hosts the actual GitHub Dockerized Action content.

+# Using GitHub Actions
+There are few parameters that need to be changed in order to ensure the application is run correctly for your repository.